Dr. Mark is a veterinarian. He works mostly with dogs and exotic animals.

 The cost of dental prophylaxis for your dog includes general anesthesia and antibiotics.
 An older dog will often need extras like pre-surgical blood work and x-rays to determine the extent of her dental disease.

 These expenses are totally unnecessary but common because most families do not bother taking care of their dog’s teeth before they develop problems that require surgery.

 Avoid all of these costs by doing a little preventative care each day.
-A larger dog might be able to do fine with dental chews but a small dog whose teeth are crowded together is more inclined to build up tartar and more in need of tooth brushing.
+A larger dog might be able to do fine with dental chews, but a small dog whose teeth are crowded together is more inclined to build up tartar and will need more tooth brushing.